Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Method

 \subsection{Overview of the control pipeline}

-Our reactive slip control (RSC) framework closes the loop between learned tactile slip perception and model-based grasp optimization to adaptively reinforce grasps in real time.
-Unlike approaches that rely on precomputed friction models or offline planning, the controller reacts directly to tactile feedback and modulates \emph{internal} grasp forces so as not to disturb the object-level wrench, making it suitable for uncertain contact conditions and unknown external perturbations.
+Our Reactive Slip Control framework (RSC) closes the loop between tactile slip perception and model-based force adaptation.
+Upon slip detection, internal forces are adjusted in real time to reinforce contact stability while preserving the object-level wrench.
 Figure~\ref{fig:schemaRSC} provides an overview of the framework.
-The slip detector and the PzR-based contact estimator come from our prior work, here we use them as modular inputs to the grasp optimizer.
+The PzE slip detector and the PzR-based contact estimator come from our prior work, here we use them as modular inputs to the reactive internal-force controller.

 \begin{itemize}